OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 00101281 CMP             83 39 00                dword ptr [RCX]=>local_128,0x0
 00101284 JZ              74 12                   LAB_00101298
 ```
-It is first checked if the top of the virtual stack [RCX] is equal to 0.
-If that is the case, then a jump occurs to the following basic block.
+It is first checked if the top of the virtual stack [rcx] is equal to 0.
+If that is the case, then a jump occurs to the block at 0x101298.
+This clearly represents a condition statement like e.g. an if-statement.

+In the first basic block, the virtual instruction pointer gets incremented by 0x5.
+The follow up instruction then handles the control flow via JMP-instruction to the basic block at 0x10128f.
 ```
 LAB_00101298
 	00101298 ADD             48 83 c2 05             RDX,0x5
 	0010129c JMP             eb f1                   LAB_0010128f
 ```
-This basic block basically represents an if-statement.
-Hence if the condition is true, then the virtual instruction pointer gets incremented by 0x5.

 On the other hand, if the condition is not satisfied, the "else" block is executed:
 ```
 00101286 MOVSXD          48 63 42 01             RAX,dword ptr [RDX + 0x1]=>DAT_00104061
 0010128a LEA             48 8d 54 02 01          RDX,[RDX + RAX*0x1 + 0x1]
 ```
-The value at [RDX + 0x1] gets copied into rax.
-Furthermore the address [RDX + RAX*0x1 + 0x1] from the bytecode gets computed and loaded into rdx (hence pointing it to it).
+The value at [RDX + 0x1] gets copied into `rax`.
+Furthermore the address [RDX + RAX*0x1 + 0x1]  gets computed from the byte code and loaded into `rdx` (hence pointing it to it).

 In the end both statements end up here: